-CSSPT-406-2009: Sports Coaching
+CSSPT-406-2302: Sports Coaching

-This is a skills based unit that is designed to provide learners with an understanding of interpersonal leadership skills relevant to improving sports practice and performance.
+This is a skills based unit that is designed to provide learners with an understanding of interpersonal and intrapersonal skills relevant to sports coaching practice and performance.
 Learners will apply and develop their knowledge of effective pedagogy of sports coaching taking into account the ability to plan and lead a structured sports specific activity session.

-Essentially, learners will identify the purposeful role of the coach within the public domain.
-Each case study will examine Leadership traits and abilities in line with the necessary skills and qualities required to lead a structured sports based activity class from a personal view.
-This will be fundamental for understanding the basic principles of sports coaching and the ability organize activities for specific groups, in addition to the knowledge and skills required to produce them.

-The main content of the unit centres on the conduct of the coach being integral to best practice taking into account matters of safe guarding, competence, confidentiality, integrity, commitment and co-operation.
-Learners will identify these qualities in-line with the planning, and delivery of activity.

-Learners will investigate methods and formats for effective coaching before selecting a template to create detailed session plans.
-Furthermore, legislation for risk assessment and policies will be highlighted.
-This will require the learners to be confident and proactive in demonstrating basic research tasks and establishing a suitable leadership style in the preparation delivery within the practical elements of the unit.

-Ultimately this unit is for learners wishing to demonstrate effective coaching skills within a safe and enjoyable sports environment.
+Essentially, learners will identify the roles and responsibilities of the coach within a sporting context.
+Learners will also examine Leadership styles and motivational strategies in line with the necessary skills and qualities required to lead a structured sports based activity.
+This will be fundamental towards organize activities for specific groups whilst application sports coaching principles.
+The main content of the unit centres on the ability of the coach to plan and deliver effective training sessions whilst taking into account the athletes' safety and development.
+Learners will appreciate the importance of continued development, competence, communication, integrity and commitment.
+Learners will investigate methods and formats for effective coaching through creating session plans relevant to the domains and sporting context.
+This will require the learners to be confident and proactive in performing basic research and establishing a suitable leadership based on one's own principles and values.
+Ultimately this unit aims to help learners develop effective coaching skills within a safe and enjoyable sports environment.

-- 1. Establish the roles, responsibilities and skills of the coach to improve performance; - 2.
-Plan, and deliver a structured sports activity class, which demonstrates basic coaching principles, in line with best practice; - 3.
-Know the protocol for safe participation within a sports environment; - 4.
-Evaluate the delivery of a structured sports activity class.
+- 1. Know the roles and responsibilities of the sports coach - 2.
+Be familiar with leadership styles and coaching domains - 3.
+Plan a structured sports activity in line with best practice - 4.
+Deliver and evaluate a structured sports activty.